henkkah/pathfinding/README.md

 ## Usage Instruction
 Application is started by running *src/pathfinding.py* in the root folder of the project.
+*matplotlib* library needs to be installed in order to run the app.
 Application is used from command line.

 ## Weekly Reports